nahuhh/Nodo/README.md

 [MoneroNodo.com](https://moneronodo.com/)

-Nodo is currently a prototype and due for production and fabrication.
-Design, specifications, and appearance are subject to change by the time we reach production.
-We expect production models to ship in December.
-All images are 3D renders of actual prototype.
+Nodo is currently a prototype and in production sample hardware test phase.
+We expect production models to be assembled and delivered February.
+All images are 3D renders.
 If minimum sales numbers are not met, your funds will be returned to you in full Monero amount.

 Introducing our state-of-the-art Monero Node, designed for seamless integration and optimal performance.
 This full, unpruned, and dedicated node comes equipped